SchniddeFiveM/sch_loadingscreen2/README.md

 4. Fertig.

--- EN -- Servername, Discord, Voicechat, Color, Music, usw. changeable in the html and css.
+-- EN -- Servername, Color, Music, usw. changeable in the html and css.
 If you've got questions, just ask. ez

 Install: